 Ready to Move to Seattle?

-We think you’re going to enjoy Seattle and all of the awesome experiences you’re bound to have.
-As Dr. Frasier Crane would say, just steer clear of those tossed salads and scrambled eggs!
+We know you’re going to enjoy Seattle and all of the awesome experiences you’re bound to have.
+Good luck!